shuoliecon/shuoliecon.github.io/pages/_recruiting/index_en.md

 I look for careful and reliable work, clear communication, and proficiency in at least one of Stata, R, or Python.
 Experience with GIS, machine learning, or large datasets is especially useful.

 To apply, please send a CV and transcript with a short note on your research interests and weekly availability.
-A code sample, course project, or other example of research work is also welcome.
+A course project or other example of research work is also welcome.

 ## Contact

 Please send materials to [lishuo@fudan.edu.cn](mailto:lishuo@fudan.edu.cn) with the subject line “PhD Inquiry” or “RA Application”.
-A short, specific email describing your fit is more helpful than a generic message.